sruthiar20/Promotion-Engine/experiment-v1/context/functional_context.md

     * Search for documents where the `conditions` array contains an object with:
       * `"type": "category"`
       * `"value"` array includes the specified `category_id`

 ---

+### **Database Handling**

+* Existing Source: promotiondb (used to fetch data if not found in new DB)

+* New Target DB: Create a new database named promotion_engine_v1 inside the experiment-v1 service.
+Use it to store retrieved results from promotiondb for future direct access

+---